fyngyrz/aa_macro/README.md

 > Also see: [project file descriptions](files.md)

+If you're like me, you don't particularly appreciate WYSIWYG HTML/CSS editors, as they usually generate terrible code, can break with any application or operating system upgrade, and in the end, you have zero control over where and when it all breaks.
+So something to make generation of HTML and CSS easier, of which I had direct control... that really seemed like a fine idea to me.
+And so. :\)

 This class provides a means for you to generate HTML or other types of text documents using Python as the intermediary engine.
 There are no external dependencies that aren't actually part of the Python